Monday’s ‘Bold And The Beautiful’ Spoilers: Ridge & Brooke Reach An Impasse

-The Bold and the Beautiful spoilers for Monday, November 11 reveals that Brooke Logan Forrester (Katherine Kelly Lang) and her husband will agree to disagree.
-She and Ridge Forrester (Katherine Kelly Lang) will reach an impasse about Thomas Forrester (Thorsten Kaye) and it seems as if neither is willing to relent on their position, per Highlight Hollywood.
+The Bold and the Beautiful spoilers for Monday, November 11 reveal that Brooke Logan Forrester (Katherine Kelly Lang) and her husband will agree to disagree.
+She and Ridge Forrester (Katherine Kelly Lang) will reach an impasse about Thomas Forrester (Thorsten Kaye), and it seems as if neither is willing to relent on their position, per Highlight Hollywood.

 Ridge will blast his wife for always thinking the worst about his son, while Brooke will hold firm to the belief that Thomas is dangerous.
 She and Ridge will face off, according to the latest soap opera spoilers.
-Ridge believes that Thomas is doing the work to become a better person and he doesn’t like that Brooke is not prepared to give the designer a second chance.
+Ridge believes that Thomas is doing the work to become a better person, and he doesn’t like that Brooke is not prepared to give the designer a second chance.

 Brooke also doesn’t feel that Thomas is fit to be a parent.
 She thinks that Douglas is better off with Hope as his mother.
-Ridge will get wind of the fact that Brooke and Hope are still trying to get Thomas to sign the adoption documents and he will be furious.
+Ridge will get wind of the fact that Brooke and Hope are still trying to get Thomas to sign the adoption documents, and he will be furious.
 The dressmaker believes that Douglas is a Forrester and that he should be raised by one.
-Hope and Thomas are no longer married and there is no reason for Hope to raise a boy who has a family to support him.
+Hope and Thomas are no longer married, and there is no reason for Hope to raise a boy who has a family to support him.

 While spending time with Shauna, Ridge confides in her his fear of Brooke and Hope plotting to take Douglas today on #BoldandBeautiful. pic.twitter.com/hT3or8Nhp0